CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 16

 What program do we use to write code at CodeYourFuture?
-(we need a pull request for write a codeYourFuture) Microsoft Word
+(we need a pull request for write a codeYourFuture)Github

 ## Question 17